CurtisNewbie/Algorithms/REVIEW.md

 Algorithm:

-1. set the gap as `lengh / 3`, decrease it by 1 until it becomes 1
+1. set the gap as `length / 3`, decrease it by 1 until it becomes 1
 2. starting at the item at `gap_th` (say i_th), check the i-gap_th item and swap them if necessary, notice that it's moving backward
 3. continue, until `gap < 1`.